 1 Figma

 Figma is a collaborative design tool used by designers all around the world.
-Now used by millions of users, Figma was created and publicly released in 2016 by college dropout Dylan Field
+Now used by millions of users, Figma was created and publicly released in 2016 by college dropout Dylan Field.

 Figma is a powerful tool that helps designers create websites, apps, logos, and other creative assets.
 Albeit capable of tackling most general design tasks, user interface and user experience design are Figma's main focus.
 The tool's key feature enables users to create high-fidelity prototypes in minutes.
 The product lets designers iterate on design changes quickly, with full animation and interaction.
 It has everything from basic shapes and text to advanced features like UI libraries, built-in animations, and responsive grids, and exported as HTML/CSS.
 This results enabling you to build your project into a prototype or real app without additional coding skills.